alex-petrenko/sample-factory/README.md

 `algorithms/algorithm.py` contains parameters that allow users to customize the architectures of neural networks involved in the training process.
-Sample Factory includes a few popular NN architectures for RL, such as shallow convnets for Atari and VizDoom, and deeper ResNet models for DMLab, MLPs for continuous control tasks.
+Sample Factory includes a few popular NN architectures for RL, such as shallow convnets for Atari and VizDoom, deeper ResNet models for DMLab, MLPs for continuous control tasks.
-CLI parameters allow users to choose between these existing architectures, as well as specify the type of the policy core (LSTM/GRU/feed-forward), nonlinearities, etc. Consult `cfg.json` and the source code for full list of parameters.
+CLI parameters allow users to choose between these existing architectures, as well as specify the type of the policy core (LSTM/GRU/feed-forward), nonlinearities, etc. Consult experiment-specific `cfg.json` and the source code for full list of parameters.

 `envs.dmlab.dmlab_model` and `envs.doom.doom_model` demonstrate how to handle environment-specific additional input spaces (e.g. natural language and/or numerical vector inputs).